samirthanedar/Coping-with-Covid-19/README.md

 ## Overview

-Covid-19 needs no introduction at this point.
-We are the middle of a pandemic and it has greatly affected all of our lives.
-Thorughout all of this, how are people coping mentally with Covid-19?
+Covid-19 needs no introduction.
+As a country, we are over three months into a scary pandemic.
+But this has been silently spreading worldwide since December, 2019.
+Luckily my family and I have been spared from the worst of the disease and we’re all healthy.
+However, as the infectious disease progressed, I’ve felt strong emotions and worried about the future.
+Once the government shutdown started, I felt a lack of control and complete uncertainty for what would happen next.
+Although this was anecdotal, I wondered how others were coping mentally and emotionally with Covid-19.
 This gets addressed in the media but this is usually something that we all deal with by ourselves and behind closed doors.

 ## Objective